-The Beach Conditions Reporting System, or BCRS, is a website and accompanying mobile app developed by Mote Marine Laboratory.
-The BCRS currently collects and disperses beach conditions from 37 locations along the gulf coast of Florida; however, Mote is working to expand this system to other areas both in and out of Florida.
-The BCRS is completely dependent on a network of dedicated volunteers who submit reports 1-2 times per daily, 4-7 days per week (with morning and weekend reports being a priority).
-BCRS reports include parameters such as flag color, water surface temperature, surf type, wave height, crowds, debris, etc., as well as parameters for dead fish and respiratory irritation associated with Florida red tide and other harmful algal blooms (HABs).
+Mote Marine Laboratory's Beach Conditions Reporting System, or BCRS, is a website and accompanying mobile app first developed by Mote Marine Laboratory in 2006.
+The BCRS currently collects and disperses beach conditions from over 60 coastal locations across 5 states, and working to expand into other areas.
+The BCRS is completely dependent on a network of trained and dedicated volunteers (Beach Ambassadors) who submit reports 1-2 times per daily, 4-7 days per week (with morning and weekend reports being a priority).
+BCRS reports include parameters such as beach flag color, water surface temperature, surf type, wave height, crowds, debris, etc., as well as parameters for dead fish and respiratory irritation commonly associated with the occurrence of Florida red tide and other harmful algal blooms (HABs).
 Reports also include information that is automatically pulled from an external API, such as wind speed and direction, UV index, sunrise and sunset times, air temperature, low/high tide times, etc.

 The BCRS has become a go-to for locals and tourists alike for checking the conditions at their local beach before making plans or heading out for any activities.
-The website alone drew over 1,000,000 individual users from around the world and over 4 million total page views during the 2018-2019 Florida red tide bloom.
-In addition to environmental conditions the BCRS also displays amenities such as picnic tables, playgrounds, barbecue grills, restrooms, etc., truly making it a one-stop-shop for any beachgoer.
+In addition to environmental conditions the BCRS also displays location amenities such as picnic tables, playgrounds, barbecue grills, restrooms, etc., and other local resources truly making it a one-stop-shop for any beachgoer.

 Not only does this program engage the community in scientific observation and aid the public in making informed decisions that can both protect their health and improve their overall beach experience, the information collected through the BCRS is also shared with the National Oceanic and Atmospheric Administration (NOAA) and Florida Fish and Wildlife Conservation Commission (FWC) for long term monitoring and potential forecasting efforts of Florida red tide and its effects.